Emeritus Professor David Beanland Scholarship

 - be able to demonstrate academic achievement:

-- second to fourth year students must a Grade Point Average (GPA) of 3.0 or higher at the end of semester 2 2019
+- second to fourth year students must a Grade Point Average (GPA) of 3.0 or higher

 - be able to demonstrate financial and/or educational disadvantage such as:

 - receiving a Government tested low income benefit or having a Centrelink Health Care Card